Nerilka's Story & The Coelura

 Nerilka's Story & The Coelura is a collection by Anne McCaffrey published in 1987.

 Plot summary

-Nerilka's Story & The Coelura is composed of two mini-novels, Nerilka and The Coelura.
+Nerilka's Story & The Coelura is composed of two short novels, Nerilka and The Coelura.

 Reception

+Wendy Graham reviewed Nerilka's Story & The Coelura for Adventurer magazine and stated that "It is par for the course for me that I loved Nerilka, but I confess I wasn't that taken with The Coelura, the second story, which is set in a new part of Anne's other universe, that of the FSP.
+It is one of those stories which will add weight to those who call her the Barbara Cartland of Science Fiction."

 Dave Langford reviewed Nerilka's Story & The Coelura for White Dwarf #90, and stated that "There's the seed of something interesting here, but the short format allows only a standard candyfloss ending [...] and a nice double wedding to finish.
 Hear those violins?"